coastie-uk/convention-auction/README.md

 This software provides a single platform which automates the process from item submission through to payment.

 ## Features
-- Supports multiple simultaneous auctions with manageed state lifecycle
+- Supports multiple simultaneous auctions with managed state lifecycle
 - Public item submission (with optional photo) & QR code support
 - Admin panel to add, edit, delete, and manage items, including image rotate/crop
 - Bid recording view with undo function